Zoe, Duncan, Jack and Jane: Season 2 (2000)

 When the show returned for a second season, it had been heavily retooled.
 The friendship between the four friends remained intact, but now they were adult college students.
-Gone was Keller as Zoe's mom, while Omar Gooding joined the cast as the foursome's friend Doug Anderson during the second season from Maine.
-The title had also been shortened to simply Zoe... (pronounced on-air as Zoe Dot Dot Dot) out of fear that the former title was turning off potential viewers.
+Gone was Keller as Zoe's mom, while Omar Gooding joined the cast as the foursome's friend, Doug Anderson, from Maine.
+The title had also been shortened to simply Zoe... (pronounced in on-air promotions for the show as Zoe Dot Dot Dot, phoneticizing the ellipsis) out of concern that the original title was turning off potential viewers.

 After the series was cancelled, Michael Rosenbaum expressed disappointment with the fact that the network had cut his character's name out of the title for the second season.